rlaker/Obsidian-for-Academia/README.md

 # Obsidian-for-Academia
 Demo vault to explain how to use Obsidian, git and Zotero

-The point of making the tutorial inside Obsidian is to show you how it works.
+The point of making the tutorial inside Obsidian is to **show**, rather than tell, you how it works.
 Therefore, this vault comes with some plugins and templates pre-installed.

+This hopefully gives you a good base to try out Obsidian and see if you like it.

 # Installation